How to Transform your Organizational Culture?

 - Develop ethical and legal sensitivity

+Therefore, an appropriate coaching is preferably required to apply a new culture.
 The aim of coaching in such scenarios is to help people work through the consequences of the change themselves, without telling them what to do.
 This helps them create the change for themselves, and thus become co-creators of the change.
+Thus every individual perfectly aligns himself/herself with the new organizational culture.
 People are more likely to support what they themselves create.

 Brian Chesky, the Co-founder and CEO of AirBnb, once said that culture is simply a shared way of doing something with passion.